AstarNetwork/astar-docs/docs/integrations/dapp-listing/defillama.md

 2. Add a new folder with the same name as the project to `projects/`.
 3. Write an [SDK adapter](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/integration/dapp-listing/defillama#how-to-write-an-sdk-adapter) (or a [fetch adapter](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/integration/dapp-listing/defillama#how-to-write-a-fetch-adapter) if you cant use the SDK for this project) in the new folder.
 4. Make a Pull Request with the changes on your fork, to the main Defi Llama Adapters repo, with a brief explanation of what you changed.
 5. Wait for someone to either comment on or merge your Pull Request.
-There is no need to ask for someone to check your PR as there a monitored regularly.
+There is no need to ask for someone to check your PR as they are monitored actively.
-6. Once your PR has been merged, please give 24 hours for the front-end team to load your listing onto the UI.
+6. Once your PR has been merged, please allow 24 hours for the front-end team to load your listing onto the UI.

-## How to build an adapter
+## How to Build an Adapter

 An adapter is just some code that:

-1. Collects data on a protocol by calling some endpoints or making some blockchain calls
+1. Collects data on a protocol by calling some endpoints or making some blockchain calls.
-2. Computes the TVL of a protocol and returns it
+2. Computes the TVL of a protocol and returns it.

-### Types of adapters
+### Types of Adapters

 Right now there are two types of adapters co-existing within the repository:

-- [Fetch adapters](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/integration/dapp-listing/defillama#how-to-write-a-fetch-adapter): These calculate the TVL directly and just export a fetch method
+- [Fetch adapters](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/integration/dapp-listing/defillama#how-to-write-a-fetch-adapter): These calculate the TVL directly and exports a fetch method.
-- [SDK adapters](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/integration/dapp-listing/defillama#how-to-write-an-sdk-adapter): These use the SDK and return all the assets locked along with their balances
+- [SDK adapters](https://app.gitbook.com/o/-LgGrgOEDyFYjYWIb1DT/s/-M8GVK5H7hOsGnYqg-7q-872737601/integration/dapp-listing/defillama#how-to-write-an-sdk-adapter): These use the SDK and return all the assets locked along with their balances.

-### Which adapter type should I develop?
+### Which Adapter Type should I Develop?

 Right now Defi Llama SDK only supports EVM chains, so if your project is in any of these chains you should develop an SDK-based adapter, while if your project is on another chain a fetch adapter is likely the way to go.
 If your project is not on an EVM chain but you are able to give us historical data, we can help support this if you message us in Discord.

-## How to write an SDK adapter
+## How to Write an SDK Adapter

-### Basic adapter
+### Basic Adapter

-Below, you can see the one AstridDAO used on Astar Network (ASTR).
+Below, you can see an example of the one AstridDAO used on Astar Network (ASTR).
 Let's walk through it to get a better understanding of how it works.

 ```js
 const { sumTokens } = require('../helper/unwrapLPs')